ebrehault/slides/plone/ploneconf-2017-keynote.md

 # Presenter Notes

-Last year at the Boston PloneConf, I have developped the idea that someone who writes code feels like a parent (I won't go into detail today)

-And an OS community is like a shared parenthood, so we consider ourselves as family.

-My talk ended with one word: "Love" as the explanation for the entire OS thing.
+My talk ended with one word: "Love" as the explanation for the entire opensource thing.

 Let's dig a little bit from here.